meech-ward/Javascript-For-iOS-Developers/README.md

 greeting = "Hello, world!" // greeting is now a string with the value "Hello, world!"
 ```

-This can lead to some scary code:
+This can lead to some code that is very scary for someone that is used to type safety:

 *Swift:*